-Natalia Nazarova's striking image of a Google employee overcome with emotion during the Google Walkout protest was named the best news photo, and her Google Walkout online photo essay of the event took second place in the contest's new digital division.
+Natalia Nazarova's striking image of a protest organizer overcome with emotion during the Google Walkout protest was named the best news photo, and her online photo essay of the Google Walkout event took second place in the contest's new digital division.

 The Voice staff took second place for the contest's top honor, General Excellence.
-One of the judges commented, "Well done, all the way around.
-Writing is good and stories were varied."
+Judges praised the variety of stories and quality of the writing, saying it was "well done, all the way around."
 Judges also praised the newspaper's design, calling it "exceptionally clean and done well."

 In recent years, the Voice won General Excellence in 2016 and 2018, and its website MV-Voice.com won Online General Excellence in 2017.

 The California Journalism Awards, formerly known as the Better Newspapers Contest, is sponsored by the California News Publishers Association and covers work published during 2018.
 Winners are chosen by an expert panel of out-of-state journalists, in divisions based on print publications' distribution numbers and online outlets' unique visitors.

 An additional 15 stories and photos by Voice staff were finalists in the categories of Business News, Inside Page Layout and Design, Photojournalism, Editorial Comment, Feature Photo (print), Local Government Coverage, Feature Story, Best Writing, Enterprise News, Photo Essay and General Excellence (digital).

 CNPA's website hosts a full list of this year's winners at cnpa.com/cja/2018print/ and cnpa.com/cja/2018digital/.